Say “Bravo!” as Washington, DC’s theaters host free events, shows and performances throughout the year.

 TodayTix offers free tickets to the first preview of Ford’s Theatre productions through a mobile lottery.
 To enter, patrons can download the TodayTix app (available in the Apple App Store and Google Play), open it and select “TodayTix Free First Previews” with Ford’s Theatre.

 Free, live, local music at Fort Reno in Upper Northwest is one of DC's hippest summertime traditions.
-Founded by Amanda MacKaye (wife of Ian MacKaye, former frontman of influential DC bands Fugazi and Minor Threat), the series showcases bands from the area in a laid back, alcohol-free and very communal atmosphere.
+Organized by Amanda MacKaye (sister of Ian MacKaye, former frontman of influential DC bands Fugazi and Minor Threat), the series showcases bands from the area in a laid back, alcohol-free and very communal atmosphere on Monday and Thursday evenings.

 The Folger Theatre and the Folger Shakespeare Library collaborate to bring free opportunities to the public.
 The Library often features special exhibitions that are free to enter, as well as free docent-led tours that include a visit into the theater.
 There are free family-oriented programs throughout the year, in addition to the free lectures and special events during Folger Fridays and the annual Open House to honor Shakespeare’s birthday.